Trade partners, visit our partners site for resources, tips and help.

 The average cost of an installed ductless system with a single indoor heating/cooling head is...

 The average cost of an installed ductless system with a single indoor heating/cooling head is between $3,000 and $5,000.
 Additional heads and greater heating capacities will increase the cost of the system.
-Other factors that will affect the cost of an installed system include manufacturer and model, refrigerant line-set length, difficulty of installation and installer rates.
+Other factors that will affect the cost of an installed system include manufacturer and model, geographical location, refrigerant line-set length, difficulty of installation and installer rates.

-Many utilities in the Northwest offer customers cash incentives as high as $1,500 for upgrading an existing electric heating system to a ductless system.
+Many utilities in the Northwest offer customers incentives as high as $1,500 for upgrading an existing electric heating system to a ductless system.
 Interest-free financing may also be available.
-Check with your local utility for details.
+Check with your local electric utility for details.

 Visit our utility incentives page for a listing of incentives that may be available in your area.